-As the years have gone by, more and more events have been added, including several new additions to the 2007 show.
+As the years have gone by, more and more events have been added.
 A horse show was added in 1907 and Society Night was a highlight for decades.
 Breed-specific shows began with Palominos in 1938 and the long-running Quarter Horse show was initiated in 1944.
-This year's show will feature Quarter Horses, Paints, hunters and jumpers, draft horses, and mules.
+The show now features Quarter Horses, Paints, hunters and jumpers, draft horses, and mules.

 In 1952 it was time for a new home for the increasingly-popular rodeo and horse events, so the Denver Coliseum arrived on the scene, built from the contributions of Denver taxpayers, area businesses, Stock Show boosters, and livestock interests.
 So the rodeo and horse shows moved into their new home, where they remain today, while cattle shows took over the Stadium Arena.
 In 1995 yet another venue was opened - The Events Center -- to accommodate the expanding number of entrants and spectators.
 Today the horse shows are held there.

 After the rodeo, next in popularity are the Mexican Rodeo Extravaganza, Freestyle Reining, and Grand Prix.
 All three events always sell out and the annual attendance for the three is about 17,000, 4,500, and 4,500, respectively.
 The Super Dogs event is gaining popularity as well.

 addition to ticketed events, a large portion of the show's attendance comes

 from individuals who buy general admission tickets to stroll the grounds,

 shop at the tradeshow, look at the animals, and take part in the children's